-In ICON each token is constructed by concatenating the key, value, as well as a one-hot index vector.
-Here, we recognize that the one-hot index vector is equivalent to adding the positional encoding after the linear embedding layer.
-We thus delete the index vector and only use the key and value in function tokens for simplicity.
+In the original ICON, apart from the key-value pair, a one-hot index vector is also included in each numerical token, but no positional encodings is applied.
+Actually, "concatenating the one-hot index vector in tokens" is equivalent to "adding positional encodings suitable" (as introduced later).
+We thus drop the index vector and only use the key and value in function tokens for simplicity.

-The model predicts the QoI function based on the previous examples.
+The model predicts each QoI function based on the previous examples.
 Crucially, these predictions should be made for any function inputs, in parallel and independent of each other.
-To address such requirements, in addition to the condition function tokens and QoI function tokens, we also include the "query tokens" in the sequence, which are the vectors representing the keys of the QoI function.
+To address such requirements, in addition to the condition and QoI function tokens, we also include the "query tokens" in the sequence, which are the vectors representing the keys of the QoI function.
 Unlike the approach in the encoder-decoder ICON, where queries are created solely for the last example, in our method, queries are created for each example.